History of the University of California, Los Angeles

-The history of the University of California, Los Angeles traces back to the 19th century when the institution operated as a teachers' college.
-It would grow in size and scope for nearly four decades on two Los Angeles campuses before California governor William D. Stephens signed a bill into law in 1919 to establish the Southern Branch of the University of California.
+The University of California, Los Angeles (UCLA) traces back to the 19th century, when the institution operated as a teachers' college.
+It grew in size and scope for nearly four decades on two Los Angeles campuses before California governor William D. Stephens signed a bill into law in 1919 to establish the Southern Branch of the University of California.
 As the university broke ground for its new Westwood campus in 1927 and dissatisfaction grew for the "Southern Branch" name, the UC Regents formally adopted the "University of California at Los Angeles" name and "U.C.L.A." abbreviation that year.
-The "at" would be removed in 1958 and "UCLA" without periods would become the preferred stylization under Chancellor Franklin D. Murphy in the 1960s.
+The "at" was removed in 1958 and "UCLA" without periods became the preferred stylization under Chancellor Franklin D. Murphy in the 1960s.
 In the first century after its founding, UCLA established itself as a leading research university with global impact across arts and culture, education, health care, technology and more.

 Early years

 California State Normal School (1881-1919)

-In March 1881, at the request of state senator Reginaldo Francisco del Valle, the California State Legislature authorized the creation of a southern branch of the California State Normal School (now San José State University) in downtown Los Angeles to train teachers for the growing population of Southern California.
-The Los Angeles branch of the California State Normal School opened on August 29, 1882, and began classes on September 9.
-The facility included a demonstration school where teachers-in-training could practice their techniques with children.
+In March 1881, at the request of state senator Reginaldo Francisco del Valle, the California State Legislature authorized the creation of a southern branch of the California State Normal School (now San Jose State University) in downtown Los Angeles to train teachers for the growing population of Southern California.
+On March 14, 1881, Governor George C. Perkins signed the bill into state law.
+On March 24, the trustees of the existing normal school in San Jose arrived in Los Angeles, where they were given lodging in the Pico House, and received offers of twenty potential sites.
+They toured proposed sites in Los Angeles, Pasadena, Santa Monica, and Aliso Grove (part of the Arroyo Seco area) before voting on March 25, 1881 to select a small orange grove called Bellevue Terrace in what is now downtown Los Angeles.
+The Los Angeles branch of the California State Normal School opened its doors for its first classes on August 29, 1882.
+This was followed by a formal dedication ceremony on September 9, 1882, with Governor Perkins, Governor-elect George Stoneman, and State Superintendent Frederick M. Campbell in attendance.
+In coordination with the city's existing elementary school system, the new facility included a demonstration school with 150 pupils where teachers-in-training could practice their techniques with children.
 That elementary school would become the present day UCLA Lab School.
-In 1887, the branch campus became independent and changed its name to Los Angeles State Normal School.
 In 1887, the branch campus became independent of the original State Normal School, in the sense that it would now be governed by its own board of trustees, and changed its name to Los Angeles State Normal School.